abhi1693/yii2-app-advanced-startup-kit/README.md

 FEATURES
 --------
+> Note: Some features are still under development.
+Please use it at your own risk

 - Application Auto Installer includes:
   - Application Basic Setup such as Application Name, Cache type, backend/frontend theme etc.
   - Admin Account setup